Ruderal species

 A single-species ruderal community of Dittrichia viscosa on gravel near Petah Tikva-Sgula railway station, Israel.
 (Compare with mixed-species image below.)

-A ruderal species is a plant species that is first to colonize disturbed lands.
+A ruderal species is a plant species that is the first to colonize disturbed lands.
 The disturbance may be natural – for example, wildfires or avalanches – or the consequences of human activities, such as construction (of roads, of buildings, mining, etc.) or agriculture (abandoned fields, irrigation, etc.).

 The term ruderal originates from the Latin word rudus, meaning "rubble".

 Ruderal species typically dominate the disturbed area for a few years, gradually losing the competition to other native species.
 However, in extreme disturbance circumstances, such as when the natural topsoil is covered with a foreign substance, a single-species ruderal community may become permanently established.
 In addition, some ruderal invasive species may have such a competitive advantage over the native species that they, too, may permanently prevent a disturbed area from returning to its original state despite natural topsoil.